dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-planarconfig/README.md

 RGB or YBR_FULL and optionally correct non matching values of attribute Planar Configuration of the image.

+The average chroma (s. https://en.wikipedia.org/wiki/HSL_and_HSV) over all pixels and the sum of absolute differences of sample values of adjoining pixels is calculated and resulting values on assuming color-by-pixel or color-by-plane planar configuration are compared.
+A lower value for the calculated average chroma and for the sum of absolute differences of sample values of adjoining indicates that the assumed planar configuration is correct.

-If the average difference of sample values between 3x3 tiles assuming color-by-pixel is lesser than the specified lower threshold (default: 10), the detected planar configuration is color-by-plane.
-If the average difference is greater than the specified upper threshold (default: 20), the detected planar configuration is color-by-pixel.
-Otherwise the average chroma (s. https://en.wikipedia.org/wiki/HSL_and_HSV) over all pixels and the sum of absolute differences of sample values of adjoining pixels is calculated and resulting values on assuming color-by-pixel or color-by-plane planar configuration are compared.
-If the significance of the difference in the average chroma is greater than the significance of the difference in the sum of absolute differences of sample values, the detected planar configuration is which resulted in the lesser chroma value - otherwise the detected planar configuration is which resulted in lesser differences of sample values of adjoining pixels.
+If the calculated values of the average chroma and the sum of absolute differences of sample values of adjoining pixels indicate contradictory planar configurations, the average difference of sample values between 3x3 tiles assuming color-by-pixel is calculated additionally.
+A value lesser than the specified lower threshold (default: 10) indicates a color-by-plane, a value greater than the specified upper threshold (default: 20) a color-by-pixel planar configuration.

+Otherwise, if the significance of the difference in the average chroma is greater than the significance of the difference in the sum of absolute differences of sample values, the detected planar configuration is which resulted in the lesser chroma value - otherwise the detected planar configuration is which resulted in lesser differences of sample values of adjoining pixels.